 Private Banks are banks that the majority of share capital is held by private individuals.
-In bank is now encouraged.

-Private sector small scheduled commercial banks and newly established banks with a network of
+In Private sector small scheduled commercial banks and newly established banks with a network of 8,965 branches are operating.
+To encourage competitive efficiency, the setting up of new private bank is now encouraged.